Minox: Technical details of Minox 8×11 cameras

 The original Riga-made Minox had a brass chassis covered in a stainless steel shell, which telescopes to reveal or cover the lens and viewfinder windows, as well as to advance the film.
 It was equipped with a parallax correcting viewfinder, which was coupled to a Cooke triplet type Minostigmat 15 mm f/3.5 lens.
+This lens is of outstanding quality and stands up well in comparison with the Complan lens used in later models.

 The lens was capable of focusing as close as 20 cm, and, due to its small image size, provided such depth of field at full aperture that a diaphragm was deemed unnecessary.
 The maximum focus zone was about one meter to infinity.
 In front of the lens was a metal foil curtain shutter, which was itself protected by a window.
 These were advanced features at the time for any camera, regardless of size.

 The dimensions of the Minox subminiature camera are: 80 mm × 27 mm x 16 mm; weight: 130 g.

 The Minox cameras project an image of 8×11 mm onto the negative.
 The film is in strips 9.2 mm wide, or less than one-quarter the size of 35 mm film, and unlike 35 mm film, it has no sprocket holes.
 This film strip is rolled up in the supply side chamber of a small twin chamber cartridge, with the film leader taped to a take-up spool in the take up chamber.
 The film strips can be up to 50 frames in length for Riga Minox and Minox II, III, IIIs and B cameras.
 From Minox BL and C cameras onward the Minox film cartridge holds 15, 30, or 36 exposures.